 Before performing service or maintenance operations on the system, turn off main power to unit and install lockout tag.
+There may be more than one disconnect switch.

-- Open all electrical disconnects and install lockout tag before starting any service work. - 2.
+- 1. Open all electrical disconnects and install lockout tag before starting any service work. - 2.
 Remove horizontal (metal) ductcovers to access vertical (downflow) discharge duct knockouts in unit basepan.
-(See Fig. 6.) - To remove downflow return and supply knockout covers, break front and right side connecting tabs with a screwdriver and hammer.
+(See Fig. 8.) - 3.
+To remove downflow return and supply knockout covers, break front and right side connecting tabs with a screwdriver and hammer.
 Push cover down to break rear and left side tabs.

 NOTE: These panels are held in place with tabs similar to an electrical knockout.
-Reinstall horizontal duct covers (Fig. 6) shipped on unit from factory.
+Reinstall horizontal duct covers (Fig. 8) shipped on unit from factory.
 Insure openings are air and watertight.